 Form S-1 is the initial registration form for a new security.
 The form requires companies to provide information on its current business model and competition, planned use of capital proceeds, and any material business dealings between the company and its directors and outside counsel.
 It also requires companies to provide a brief prospectus of the planned security itself, offering price methodology, and any dilution that will occur to other listed securities.

 A company's prospectus provides comprehensive information about the economic status of the company, its operating history, biographies of key executives, and information about the investments available in the company, including stocks and bonds.
 An updated prospectus is generated every year.

 SEC Schedule 14A

-A company will distribute this communication — also known as a proxy statement — to its shareholders prior to its annual meeting.
-A Schedule 14A informs shareholders about the events taking place at the meeting, which may include issues to be voted on at the meeting, compensation of directors and auditors, and information on Board of Director candidates who are up for vote.
+A company will distribute this communication—also known as a proxy statement—to its shareholders prior to its annual meeting.
+A Schedule 14A informs shareholders about the events taking place at the meeting, which may include issues to be voted on at the meeting, compensation of directors and auditors, and information on board of director candidates who are up for vote.

 SEC Form 8-K

 This document is required to be filed to announce key changes in a company, such as a bankruptcy, the announcement of a new deal, the departure of a key executive, or a notice of delisting.
-The form must be filed within four business days of the occurrence of the event.
+The form must be filed within 4 business days of the occurrence of the event.